microsoft/vscode-docs/docs/devcontainers/tips-and-tricks.md

 ## Alternate ways to install Docker

 You can use Docker with the Dev Containers extension in a few ways, including:

-* Docker installed locally
+* Docker installed locally.
-* Docker installed on a remote environment
+* Docker installed on a remote environment.
-* Other Docker compliant CLIs, installed locally or remotely
+* Other Docker compliant CLIs, installed locally or remotely.
   * While other CLIs may work, they are not officially supported.
-Note that [attaching to a Kubernetes cluster](/docs/devcontainers/attach-container.md#attach-to-a-container-in-a-kubernetes-cluster) only requires a properly configured [`kubectl` CLI](https://kubernetes.io/docs/reference/kubectl/overview/)
+Note that [attaching to a Kubernetes cluster](/docs/devcontainers/attach-container.md#attach-to-a-container-in-a-kubernetes-cluster) only requires a properly configured [kubectl CLI](https://kubernetes.io/docs/reference/kubectl/overview/).

-You can learn more in the [alternative Docker options doc](../../remote/advancedcontainers/docker-options.md).
+You can learn more in the [alternative Docker options doc](/remote/advancedcontainers/docker-options.md).

 ## Docker Desktop for Windows tips